Barbara DeGenevieve: Early life

-DeGenevieve studied photography at the University of New Mexico receiving her MFA in 1980, and began teaching at the University of Illinois at Urbana-Champaign immediately following.
+DeGenevieve was born on May 21, 1947.
+She received a bachelors degree from Wilkes College in Pennsylvania in 1969.
+After that she got her masters degree from Southern Connecticut State University.
+After graduating she moved to Bridgeport, Connecticut, and while teaching disadvantaged children DeGenevieve discovered her love for photography.
+DeGenevieve studied photography at the University of New Mexico, receiving her MFA in 1980, and began teaching at the University of Illinois at Urbana-Champaign immediately following.
 She taught at San Jose State University, the San Francisco Art Institute, and the California College of Art before joining the faculty at the School of the Art Institute of Chicago in 1994.
 DeGenevieve was a professor and chair of the Department of Photography at the School of the Art Institute.